hwangy/DistributedWireProtocols/design_notebook.md

 }
 ```

+The `MethodRequestInterface` and its implementation classes will contain a method `genGenericRequest` which takes in a String and returns a Request object.

 ### Response objects

 The same reasoning as for the Request object led us to modify the Response object to the following: